gum1x/telegram-adbot/Adbot/RENDER_DEPLOY.md

 - **"Config file not found"**: Make sure `config.toml` exists in `Adbot/assets/`
 - **"Session file error"**: This is normal on first run - you'll authenticate once
 - **"Module not found"**: Check that `requirements.txt` is in the `Adbot` folder
+- **Bot stops working**: Free tier spun down - set up ping service (UptimeRobot) or upgrade to paid
+- **Session lost on restart**: Free tier has no persistent disk - upgrade to Starter ($7/month) for persistent storage